Aizawl Municipal Corporation

 Aizawl Municipal Corporation is a municipal body that governs the Aizawl, the capital city of the Indian state of Mizoram.

 History

 In 2010, the Aizawl Municipal council was upgraded to Aizawl Municipal Corporation under the Mizoram Municipalities Act, 2007.

 Composition

 The corporation consists of 19 seats, of which 6 seats- Ward -III, VIII, X, XIV, XVI and XIX are reserved for women.

 Elections

+2026 Aizawl Municipal Corporation election

+In the 2026 election, the ZPM had won majority with 17 seats.
+MNF and INC won 1 seat each.

 2021 Aizawl Municipal Corporation election

 In the 2021 election, the MNF had won majority with 11 seats.
 ZPM came second with 6 seats and INC won 2 seats.

 2015 Aizawl Municipal Corporation election

 In the 2015 election, the MNF had won majority with 11 seats.
 INC came second with 7 seats and MPC won 1 seat.